 Westlake’s characters have feelings, but those feelings are never celebrated at the expense of the plot.
-This clear-eyed attitude is refreshing and addictive, but it’s also probably why Westlake never had a breakthrough bestseller, as the average reader needs more obvious sentimental emotional engagement than Westlake was willing to provide.
-361 is the most extreme example of this emotional distance.
-Westlake himself said that it was almost a technical exercise in creating emotion without speaking of it, and cited Dashiell Hammett, Peter Rabe, and Vladimir Nabokov as inspirations for this approach.
+This clear-eyed attitude is refreshing and addictive, but it’s also probably why Westlake never had a breakthrough bestseller.
+The average reader needs more obvious sentimental emotional engagement than Westlake was willing to provide.
+361 is the most extreme example of this emotional distance: Westlake himself said that it was almost a technical exercise in creating emotion without speaking of it, and cited Dashiell Hammett, Peter Rabe, and Vladimir Nabokov as inspirations for this approach.
 361 has been reprinted by Hard Case Crime.

 ****Killy (1963) My favorite of the early novels is the unflinching tale of an idealistic union organizer turned bad via murder and a femme fatale.
 The political aspect owes something to Hammett’s Red Harvest and The Glass Key.

 Pity Him Afterwards (1964) A crazed-killer novel from years before they were de rigueur.
-This is the first but hardly the last time Westlake places action at a summer stock theater.
+This is the first time Westlake places action at a summer stock theater.
 He told me his first wife was a pretty good actress who worked in this milieu.

 The Spy in the Ointment (1966) A modicum of liberal politics and plenty of silly send-ups of the James Bond/Man From UNCLE era.

-****God Save the Mark (1967) Westlake’s first comic masterpiece.
-It won an Edgar, too.
+****God Save the Mark (1967) Westlake’s first comic masterpiece won an Edgar.
 The title is from Shakespeare, the last line is ideal.
 There are limitless confidence tricks on display here, but we never lose confidence in the author.

 Westlake always preferred telling the truth to handing the reader a fantasy.
-Of course, many of his comic novels include absurd passages, but the beating heart of any good Westlake book is a commitment to the most naturalistic narrative possible.
+While his comic novels include absurd passages, the beating heart of any good Westlake book is a commitment to the most naturalistic narrative possible.
 There are no Westlake books where a Hero Makes No Wrong Decisions and Gets Everything He Wants In the End.

 Who Stole Sassi Manoon?
-(1968) Strange idea: three college kids kidnap an arrogant movie star and everybody ends up learning life lessons.
-Not so memorable, but Westlake fans will enjoy details like the names of Manoon’s dogs: Kama and Sutra.
-In this book Westlake begins indulging his love of exotic locales and exotic characters.
+(1968) The first Westlake book with exotic locales and exotic characters offers a strange conceit where three college kids kidnap an arrogant movie star and everybody ends up learning life lessons.
+Not so memorable, but Westlake fans will enjoy details like the names of Manoon’s dogs, Kama and Sutra.

 Up Your Banners (1969) Not a crime novel, but a “comedy of controversy”: a topical (and now dated) exploration of interracial romance between teachers at a Brooklyn school.